MikeMaximus/gbm/GBM/readme.txt

 https://mikemaximus.github.io/gbm-web/
 gamebackupmonitor@gmail.com

-August 2, 2021
+August 3, 2021

-Disclaimer:

-v1.2.8 is still in development, this file will be updated as changes are made.
-This development version includes database changes and may not be compatible with the final release, it's not recommended to use this version outside of a testing environment.

 New in 1.2.8

 All Platforms:

 - Differential backups are now supported and can be enabled in the Game Manager.
-	- If you're unsure, read the online manual for details on how and when to use this new feature.
+	- Read the online manual for details on how and when to use this backup method.
 - Validation on "Game Path" will now trim off a file name if it's been included.
 - Fixed importing multiple backup files for a single game.
 	- GBM will now create manifest entries for each file when appropriate, instead of just the newest file.
-- The "Save multiple backups" option with a specific backup limit will now clean up expired backups when a new backup is successfully completed, not before.
+- The "Save multiple backups" option used with a specific backup limit will now only clean up expired backups when a new backup is successfully completed.
 - Fixed unhandled exception on the Launcher Manager when using the "..."
 (Browse) button with an empty "Executable" field.

 Windows: